nallerooth/dice/README.md

 # Dice

-A simple dice roller written in Go
+A simple dice roller written in Go.